khaefner/queue-view/README.md

 queue-view
 ==========

 See the state of freeswitch mod_callcenter queues.
-This is a Read-Only interface to see the state of the queue.
-It uses Node.js and the modesl
+This is a dynamic read-only interface to see the state of the queue.
+It uses Node.js and the modesl to provide real-time status of mod_callcenter.

 Installation
 ------------